Important taxes U.K. small business owners and freelancers must know, and why they’re essential to understand.

 If you’re the owner of a limited company, you’ll pay corporation tax on the profits you make.
 There’s no personal allowance equivalent in this scenario, so as soon as you’re making a profit, you’ll start paying corporation tax (unless you’ve previously made losses).

 So, how much tax will you pay?
-The flat rate for corporation tax is currently 19%.
+The rate for corporation tax is 19% for taxable profits below £50,000 (small profit rate) and 25% for taxable profits above £250,000 (main rate).
 It’s payable 9 months and 1 day after the end of your accounting year.
-If your year ends on 31st March, you’ll have to pay corporation tax by 1st January.
+If your year ends on 31 March, you’ll have to pay corporation tax by 1 January.

 You’ll also need to complete a CT600 (company tax return) form no later than 12 months after your first accounting year.